intersystems-community/PythonGateway/README.md

 1. Load ObjectScript code.
 2. Place callout DLL in `bin` folder.

+## Windows

 3. Check that your `PYTHONHOME` environment variable points to Python 3.6.
 4. Check that your SYSTEM `PATH` environment variable has `PYTHONHOME` variable (or directory it points to).

+## Linux

+3. Check that your SYSTEM `PATH` environment variable has `/usr/lib`, preferably at the begining

+If you modified environment variables (for Windows or Linux) restart your InterSystems product.

 # Use